marekbemjr/Bellabeat-Fitness-Data-Analysis-Google-Data/README.md

             Pct8000 = sum(More8000) / n())

 per_total_steps

 ```
 ![summary](https://user-images.githubusercontent.com/110094376/189719187-325a6463-acfb-4e00-bf41-55549463f386.png)

 **The conclusions are:**

 The average number of steps per day were 8319, which is within the 6000–8000 recommended steps per day.
+However, 33% users do not cover at least 6,000 steps per day.

 The average sedentary hours were 15.87 hours, which is absurdly high, recommended limit of 7–10 hours.